 1973: PSG play their first game at the Parc des Princes, beating Red Star F.C.
 3-1.

-1974: Following PSG’s promotion to Ligue 1 and Paris F.C.’s demotion to the second tier, PSG move into the Parc des Princes full time.
+1974: Following PSG’s promotion to Ligue 1 and Paris F.C.’s demotion to the second tier, PSG moved into the Parc des Princes full-time.

-1984: France beat Spain at the Parc des Princes in the final of EURO 1984.
+1984: France beat Spain at the Parc des Princes in the final of the 1984 EURO.

 1998: The Stade de France is completed, and replaces the Parc des Princes as the home of Les Bleus.